Skip to main content

 • You can define multiple expressions in your Input by clicking Add Expression.
 Note that these will be referenced in the AND capacity, which means that both the values must be present in the execution to be declared "Unique."

-• Time range: Define how far backward you want the operator to check for matching values.
-The maximum evaluation period is 31 days.
-After the designated period has passed, the uniqueness count will reset.
+• Select a Time Range: Define how far backward you want the operator to check for matching values.

-• Number of executions: Define how many instances of the input you want to be allowed to be defined as Unique, across all of the workflow executions for the given time range.
-The default is 1, and the maximum is 1000 instances.
+• Pick Your Number of Executions: Specify how many instances of the input should be allowed to be defined as Unique across all the workflow executions for the given time range.

 • You specify in the input parameter IP address 192.168.1.1 with a time range of 2 days and a number of executions of 3.